mudroljub/list-of-capoeira-moves/README.md

 # List of capoeira moves

-List of capoeira moves with pictures, their names and video tutorials.
+List of capoeira moves with pictures, names and video tutorials.

 ## TODO